dyladan/dyladan.github.io/_posts/2023-05-03-histograms-vs-summaries.md

 That is for a single, relatively modest, histogram with no attributes to multiply cardinality.
 By comparison, the summary is only a single timeseries for the precomputed `p99` value.
 Second, they have very low and configurable relative error rates.
-The in the histogram example above, we had a potential relative error of 17% where our summary is guaranteed to be within ± 0.5% accuracy.
+In the histogram example above, we had a potential relative error of 17% where our summary is guaranteed to be within ± 0.5% accuracy.

 # So which should you choose?